ritikasinghVIT/SETG-DAA-Project--R-P-R/README.md

 The Smart Exam Timetable Generator (SETG) models exam scheduling as a graph coloring problem.

-* Courses are represented as nodes
+* Courses are taken as nodes
-* Conflicts (common students) are represented as edges
+* Conflicts (common students) are taken as edges
 * Time slots are represented as colors

 The goal is to generate a conflict-free timetable while minimizing the number of time slots.